petaflot/GWiz/README.md

 ## gp

 This repository also include a command-line utility `gp` to pipe gcode from files or stdin to a machine ; unlike most similar utilities that can be found at the time of this writing, `gp` doesn't use the naive approach of *"I send a command and wait for an answer before sending the next command"* but instead uses threading for async read/writes.
-Still, `gp` doesn't actually work yet (it is likely to just stop the print anytime) so don't use it for production.
+With quite a bit of effort required by what can be considered suboptimal conditions (transmission errors, faulty hardare, arguable design choices at many different levels) and a few workarounds, `gp` was finally able to pipe commands to the machine at very high rates on a quite slow CPU (*BTT CB1*) and always recover from errors (except for spurious reboots of a what seems to be a defective microcontroller).
+Very recently, support was added for a listening TCP server that allows command injection (such as in infamous `M108` and control et the some variables and states of the program.
+The last feature added was a method to resume prints at the precise command this happened (typically in case of microcontroller reboots) that takes into account the state of Marlin's planner buffer.

+Testing was done with a fairly basic command-line client (see `tcp-client.py` that, also not more than a few lines, does have support for pre-recorded and dynamic macros.

 ### TODO

-* when gcode files are provided as arguments, allow insertion of gcode commands with stdin, therefore combining the main features of `pronsole` and `printcore`.
 * allow reading from an open file without closing it, like `tail` does
+* more testing, fixing or working around a few strange but not fatal bugs

 ## GWiz